Documentation

 <motion.li layoutId="item" />

-Note that CSS changes should happen immediately via style, not animate, as layout will take care of the animation.
+Note: Layout changes should happen statically via style or className, not via animation props like animate or whileHover, as layout will take care of the animation.

 Layout changes can be anything, changing width/height, number of grid columns, reordering a list, or adding/removing new items: